SMART Design for Care

 Habituating the change into the daily functioning of the organisation.

 To get the best possible experience from your involvement with this research, the PARRTH process requires active participation from members of your organisation.

 Each organisation we work with is different so the length of each phase in the PARRTH process can vary.
 As a guide, we typically work with organisations for around 12 months to implement the PARRTH process.

 of our Design for Care Community of Practice

-The Community of Practice will include representatives from committed organisations and departments who would like to contribute to better support for mental health and wellbeing in the care and community work industry.
-A key aim of creating this community of practice is to maximise the impact of this project by ensuring that the learnings from the research can reach and educate the diverse H&SA industry.
+The Community of Practice will include representatives from committed organisations and departments who would like to contribute to better support for mental health and well-being in the care and community workhealth care and social assistance industry, such as:

 Members of government agencies with high engagement in the industry

 Members of icare insured and non-insured H&SA industry organisations

 H&SA workers with lived experience dealing with and going through psychosocial injury,

 Members of associations representing the interests of H&SA industry organisations and workers